My Austria with Rick Rodgers

 Day 9: Salzburg -> Graz

-On to Graz, a gourmand's paradise because of the surrounding lush farmland and vineyards that supply the freshest ingredients and are reminiscent of Napa Valley.
-Local cheeses, traditional pumpkin seed oils luscious produce, and well-tended livestock combine to make a diverse and delicious cuisine.
+On to Graz, where the surrounding lush farmland and vineyards may remind you of California’s Napa Valley.
+Local cheeses, traditional pumpkin seed oils, luscious orchards, and well-tended livestock combine to make a diverse and delicious cuisine.
+Upon arrival in Graz, check into our charming hotel near the town square.
+We will have a brief tour of the area.
+Dinner will be at Der Steirer, with its menu of local delights.

 Day 10: Graz & Styria